galtx-centex/galtx-centex.github.io/foster/faqs.md

 * GPA Central Texas Website
 * The publication "Children and Greyhounds"
 * Weekly Meet and Greet Events--socialize and show your foster dog to potential adopters
-* Continuous, ongoing QandA support from Foster and Adoption Coordinator: local, trained and experienced volunteer knowledgeable in intricacies of the Greyhound breed Experienced in fostering and well connected to resources of GPA; assists in recruiting, assessing and orienting foster families, scheduling veterinary appointments, providing ongoing advice and
+* Continuous, ongoing Q&A support from Foster and Adoption Coordinator: local, trained and experienced volunteer knowledgeable in intricacies of the Greyhound breed Experienced in fostering and well connected to resources of GPA; assists in recruiting, assessing and orienting foster families, scheduling veterinary appointments, providing ongoing advice and